2020 WES Online International Credential Evaluation WorkshopDate: Jun 17, 2020 — Jun 18, 2020

 Time: 9:00 a.m. – 12:15 p.m.
 PDT (each day)

 Hosted By: BCCIE in partnership with WES

-Cost: $450 for the two-day workshop (Note: purchase of single-day admission is not available for this event.)
-Lunch is included.
+Cost: $75 for the two-day workshop (Note: purchase of single-day admission is not available for this event.
+Registration is limited.)

-This two-day, hands-on workshop will teach you how to use WES's proven evaluation methods and techniques, and show you the latest tools and resources to evaluate international credentials from Philippines, Nigeria, Vietnam, and India in a systematic and productive manner.
+This online interactive workshop, delivered over the course of two subsequent mornings, will teach you how to use WES's proven evaluation methods and techniques, and show you the latest tools and resources to evaluate international credentials from Colombia and Mexico in a systematic and productive manner.
 Working with authentic credentials, you will hone your evaluation skills and gain insights that will help you streamline your admissions processes and make the most efficient and reliable admissions decisions for your institution.
-The workshop will be led by seasoned WES experts who will share information and respond to questions based on the most pertinent topics related to credential evaluation.

-- Learning how to obtain appropriate and authentic academic documents
+- Learn how to obtain appropriate and authentic academic documents

-- A review and comparison of Canadian and foreign educational systems
+- Review and compare Canadian and foreign educational systems

 - WES instructors are highly experienced international credential evaluators and have a combined 30+ years of experience in the field

-- Training blends instruction of WES methodology with hands-on practical opportunities to enrich learning
+- Training blends instruction of WES methodology with practical opportunities to enrich learning

 - Customized instruction and materials tailored to the needs of BC’s international education sector